 The public cloud: A public cloud is managed by a single external provider.
 Amazon Web Services is one of the most popular; it’s used by millions of businesses daily.
 In the public cloud, resources are pooled together and users pay only for the resources they actually use.
 When you deploy software via a public cloud, your data is logically separated from other users in the cloud, but is still all technically housed on the same network and most cases the same physical hardware.

 Public clouds (depending on the provider, of course) are secure, but not as secure as a private cloud or housing your data on-location because it still technically occupies the same space as many other users.
-Even so, for flexibility, scalability and dungaree speed-to-market, the public cloud is unparalleled in the tech world today.
+Even so, for flexibility, scalability and overall speed-to-market, the public cloud is unparalleled in the tech world today.

-The private cloud: A private cloud, on the other hand, is a data centre and/or network that uses cloud computing technologies.
+The private cloud: A private cloud, on the other hand, is a data center and/or network that uses cloud computing technologies.
 Peak is an example of a cloud provider that has public cloud options but whose customers typically demand private clouds.
 A private cloud can be deployed and managed by the IT department of the business using it or can me managed by any number of growing cloud providers.
-Private clouds can be deployed within a companies own data centre, a colocation partner's facility or directly with a cloud provider.
+Private clouds can be deployed within a companies own data center, a colocation partner’s facility or directly with a cloud provider.
 Scalability is still fairly good with the private cloud, but the main difference is that the user is always paying for all of the resources, regardless of what percentage of them is being utilized.
-Since your business owns all of the resources in a private cloud, it's up to you how and when you use them.
+Since your business owns all of the resources in a private cloud, it’s up to you how and when you use them.

-If your plans are to deploy a private cloud within in your own data centre versus with a cloud service provider, you can expect to be faced with many software, hardware and architectural decisions to make.
+If your plans are to deploy a private cloud within in your own data center versus with a cloud service provider, you can expect to be faced with many software, hardware and architectural decisions to make.
 Not to mention the resources, different skills sets and new ways of thinking about IT service delivery.

 A private cloud provides the advantage of added security over a public cloud because your business has complete ownership, control and maintenance of all the data within the private cloud environment.
 This increased security, does however come at the expense of losing the scalability available within a public cloud option.